 The Permittee shall implement control measures before, after, and while conducting any dust generating operation, including during weekends, after work hours, and on holidays in accordance with the Dust Control Plan and Table 2 of this Permit.
 Failure to comply with the provisions of Section [f] of this Permit Condition, as applicable, and/or of an approved Dust Control Plan, is deemed a violation of this Permit.
 Regardless of whether an approved Dust Control Plan is in place or not, the Permittee is still subject to all requirements of this Permit at all times.
-In addition, the Permittee is still subject to all subject to all of the requirements of this Permit, even if the Permittee is complying with the approved Dust Control Plan.
+In addition, the Permittee is complying with the approved Dust Control Plan.